Okrug Gornji

-Okrug is a municipality located on the western side of the island of Čiovo, Croatia.
-It is divided into Okrug Gornji (Upper Okrug) and Okrug Donji (Lower Okrug), two traditional Dalmatian villages.
+Okrug Gornji is a village in the municipality of Okrug, Croatia, located on the western side of the island of Čiovo.
+Okrug Gornji (lit.
+'Upper Okrug') is a traditional Dalmatian village, paired with Okrug Donji (lit.
+'Lower Okrug').

 Newly built holiday homes and hotels along the island's coast have linked Trogir and Okrug Gornji into a continuous urban and suburban area.
 Okrug Gornji is a traditional fishing harbor at the end of a beach, while Okrug Donji remains a separate village further west.
 The region has a mild Mediterranean climate, dense subtropical and Mediterranean vegetation, an archipelago of little islands, little bays and beaches.

 There are many restaurants and taverns in Okrug Gornji and Donji with a varied choice of original Dalmatian specialities.

 The average temperature is 16.3 °C and there is an average of 281 days per year with an average temperature above 10 °C. Okrug is claimed to be one of the most attractive tourist destinations in Croatia with its 2,670 hours of sunshine per year.